 1. JOURNALING your food and mood.
 This is such a key element for your intuitive eating journey.
 Writing about your feelings, food choices and environment can help you to identify triggers that are causing you to eat more than your body needs.
 You can get a free food and mood journal on the Gut Instinct Community FB group.

 3. SOCIAL MEDIA - Social media can be both helpful and not so helpful when we are trying to listen to our internal cues around food.
-External stimuli and all of those slimming foodie accounts on insta probably aren't going to do you any favours whilst you are learning about you.
-They are still on the diet, restrict, binge, guilt and shame train, whereas you are investing in yourself and learning to trust yourself around food again.
+External stimuli and all of those slimming foodie accounts on Instagram probably aren't going to do you any favours whilst you are learning about yourself.
+They are still on the diet, restrict, binge, guilt, and shame train, whereas you are investing in yourself and learning to trust yourself around food again.
 Only follow accounts that spark joy and make you feel good on the inside.
-If those glammed up bikini bodies are making you feel bad - unfollow them.
-Replace them with other people on their intuitive eating journey, or inspiring body positive role models such as @bodyposipanda.
+If those glammed-up bikini bodies are making you feel bad - unfollow them.
+Replace them with other people on their intuitive eating journey, or follow inspiring body-positive role models such as @bodyposipanda.
 You can always set yourself a time limit each day for social media if you feel you are spending too much time there.

-5. YOU TIME - Set aside time each week or every couple of days to relax, pamper, reflect and set non-weight or body related goals.
-This could be as simple as I will read for 20 minutes every Wednesday evening at 8pm, or I will do a face-mask and paint my nails every Thursday evening whilst watching [insert favourite show here].
-The point is to do things that make you feel good, which are not centred around food, your body or exercise.
+5. YOU TIME - Set aside time each week or every couple of days to relax, pamper, reflect and set non-weight or body-related goals.
+This could be as simple as I will read for 20 minutes every Wednesday evening at 8 pm, or I will do a face-mask and paint my nails every Thursday evening whilst watching [insert favourite show here].
+The point is to do things that make you feel good, which are not centered around food, your body, or exercise.

 I hope these tips have been helpful for you.